Overseas Fraudulent Business Proposals

 Advance Fee Scam:

-The criminal's goal, at this point, is to delude his target into thinking that he has been singled out from the masses to take advantage of a very lucrative, albeit questionable, windfall deal.
+The criminal's goal is to trick his target into thinking that he/she has been singled out from the masses to take advantage of a very lucrative, albeit questionable, windfall deal.
 While this arrangement appears transparently ridiculous to most, the scam is unfortunately effective.
 Eventually the letter will reach someone who, while skeptical, desperately wants the deal to be genuine.
 Victims are often convinced of the authenticity of schemes by receipt of forged or false documents bearing apparently official Nigerian government letterhead and seals, as well as false letters of credit, payment schedules and bank drafts.

 This sets the stage for a con-within-a-con.
 Once the victim is hooked and firmly believes in the scheme, the deal is threatened in order to persuade the victim to provide money - often considerable sums - to save the venture.
 An urgent problem will suddenly arise.
 An official will demand an up-front bribe or an unforeseen tax or licensing fee to the Nigerian government will have to be paid before the money can be transferred.
 Each fee paid is normally described as the "very last."
 Promises are made that all such expenses will be reimbursed.
 Yet invariably more oversights and errors in the deal are discovered by the Nigerians, necessitating additional payments and allowing the scheme to be stretched out over many months.
 All this, moreover, must be kept confidential to avoid sabotaging the deal.